2020s anti-LGBTQ movement in the United States: Legal documents

 While all 50 states had previously allowed transgender people to change their legal names and documented genders, many states in the 2020s implemented restrictions.
 These restrictions ranged from requiring sterilization to obtain amended documents, to making it a criminal offense to carry a state ID not matching one's assigned gender at birth.

+In January 2025, in response to Executive Order 14168, the U.S. federal government ceased issuing passports which do not align with the birth-assigned sex of U.S. citizens.
+Following court challenges, the U.S. Supreme Court would, through its shadow docket in Orr v.
+Trump, allow this measure to remain in effect.

+In 2026, the state government of Kansas passed legislation immediately invalidating driver's licenses and birth certificates which do not align with the assigned sex at birth of their recipients, requiring affected residents to pay for updated documents reflecting their birth sex.
+The law was initially vetoed by Democrat governor Laura Kelly, but went into effect after the motion was overruled by the state legislature's Republican supermajority.
+American Civil Liberties Union attorney Harper Seldin criticized the law as "put[ting] transgender people in danger any time they interact with law enforcement or apply for a job or for housing or public benefits" while claiming that it would increase the risk of anti-trans discrimination and violence.
+Seldin stated that the ACLU expects to challenge the law in court.
+Kansas representative Abi Boatman, a transgender woman and Democrat, additionally derided the law as "culture war nonsense" and accused it of contributing to Kansas' human capital flight.

 Sports bans

 State laws which ban transgender athletes from participating in the sport of their gender identity, as of June 2023:

 Some U.S. states passed legislation restricting the participation of transgender youth in high school sports or of trans women and girls in women's sports.

 Twenty-six U.S. States have banned transgender people from sports under their gender identity in various capacities.
 These states include Texas, Arkansas, Florida, Alabama, Oklahoma, Kentucky, Mississippi, Tennessee, West Virginia, South Carolina, Utah, South Dakota, Montana, Iowa, Arizona, Idaho, Wyoming, Indiana, Louisiana, Kansas, Georgia, North Dakota, New Hampshire, North Carolina, Alaska and Ohio.
 The passage of legislation against transgender youth has seen increases in calls to Trans Lifeline, a suicide crisis hotline run by and for transgender people.
 Some of these bans only apply to school sports and some only apply to transgender women, but not transgender men.
 The US Department of Education has said transgender students are protected under Title IX.